HL7/fhir-consent-management/input/intro-notes/StructureDefinition-FASTConsentAuditEvent-intro.md

 1. a recorded
 1. a purposeOfEvent
 1. an agent, which Must Support:
     1. a type
     1. a role
     1. a who
     1. a requestor
     1. a purposeOfUse
 1. a source, which Must Support:
     1. an observer
-1. an entity what
-1. an entity type

 ### Referencing External Participants